karel-burda/locking-container/README.md

 safe_container.insert(std::end(safe_container), 5);

 const auto size = safe_container.size_safe();

-// note that this us equivalent of the following (can use functionality from the "locking_container_basic"):
+// previous this is equivalent of the following (can use functionality from the "locking_container_basic"):
 // safe_container.read_lock([&]()
 // {
 //     safe_container.size();